Jira ServiceNow Integration: How to Connect Jira and ServiceNow in 5 Steps

 Installing the Exalate app on Jira is a straightforward process, like installing any other Jira app.

-If you’re on Jira Cloud, click the cog to open the Jira Administration menu.
+If you’re on Jira Cloud, you can also install the app through the Jira Administration menu.
 Click “Add-ons” and go to the “Find new apps” section.

-Search for Exalate and click “Exalate Jira Issue Sync & More”.
+Search for Exalate and click “Exalate Jira Issue, Automation & More”.

-Note: To install Exalate on Jira on-premise (Server or Data Center), follow this documentation
+Note: To install Exalate on Jira on-premise, follow this documentation

-In the Exalate console, “Initiate connection” in the Connections tab.
+Click the “Initiate connection” button in the “Connections” panel.

 initiate connection Exalate console

-Click “Next” when you select “Basic” on the screen above.
-You now need to verify admin access to the destination side, Jira in our case.
-Click “Yes, I have admin access” since we have access already, and click “Initiate”.
+Once you select “Basic” on the screen above and click “Next”, you need to verify admin access to the remote instance.
+Select “Yes, I have admin access” if you have the access already and hit “Initiate”

 Verification for Jira ServiceNow basic integration